liip/LiipTestFixturesBundle/doc/database.md

 In case tests require database access make sure that the database is created and proxies are generated.
-For tests that rely on specific database contents, write fixture classes and call `loadFixtures()` method from the bundled `Test\FixturesTrait` class.
+For tests that rely on specific database contents, write fixture classes and call `loadFixtures()` method.
 This will replace the database configured in `config_test.yml` with the specified fixtures.
 Please note that `loadFixtures()` will delete the contents from the database before loading the fixtures.
 That's why you should use a designated database for tests.